 Backlinking involves building relationships, one way or another, to encourage other websites to link to your content on their pages.
 Those links may come from news articles, bloggers, customer-created content and links, affiliate and influencer marketing, and self-created links in signatures, online directories, or press releases.
 Research popular websites in your industry, and manually reach out to the webmaster or business owner.

 When you’re reaching out, search for websites in your industry that already link to content similar to the awesome content that you have already created.
-Then, include a message with something like this example outreach email from Backlinkio:
+Then, include a message in an outreach email.
+Check out Backlinkio‘s Guide to Link Building for more info.

 Manual outreach takes a super long time and is difficult to standardize, but it’s critical to building white-hat, strong, genuine links.